Valentine’s Day, Mother’s Day, graduation… Tis the season for flowers!

 With all these reasons in mind, here are some eco-friendlier alternatives to cut flowers to consider.

-1. Potted Plant
+1. Potted Plants

 A beautiful potted plant will last far longer than cut flowers.
 African violets, begonias, geraniums, and lipstick plants are all great choices.
 Most will say on the tag where they are grown so look for locally grown plants.

-2. Hanging Flower Basket
+2. Hanging Flower Baskets

 For spring and summer gift-giving occasions, a hanging flower basket is a beautiful choice that will brighten up the outside of the house.
 If you pick a basket filled with perennial flowers, the basket can be stored in the garage or basement over the winter and put out again next spring.